Port51/DX11-Raytracer/README.md

 ## Ice ray marching:

-To get the cracks, I used 3D difference noise, which uses two noise samples to create what looks roughly like cracks or lightning.
+To get the cracks, I used 3D difference noise, which is a very efficient method of creating cracks or lightning.
+Here's a small ShaderToy project I made to figure out nice-looking ice settings: https://www.shadertoy.com/view/fsyBRV

+The basic idea of difference noise is this process:

 ![Difference noise image](DX11Raytracer/Doc/Difference-Noise-Method.jpg)

-I used ShaderToy as a way of quickly iterating on the formula, and created a small project here: https://www.shadertoy.com/view/fsyBRV

-Once a ray hits ice, the material executes the ray marching.

 ## G-Buffer: (in a ray tracer!)
 Immediately after adding ray marching, processing time went through the roof.
 However, I noticed that the ice needed far fewer iterations to look good than the ray traced spheres.